The Central Arkansas Psychology Internship Consortium provides high quality pre-doctoral internship training in professional psychology.

-The Central Arkansas Psychology Internship Consortium (CAPIC) is a joint program between three cooperating organizations, the University of Central Arkansas Counseling Center (UCACC), Counseling Associates Inc. (CAI), and the UCA Department of Psychology and Counseling (DPC), to offer pre-doctoral internship training for qualified students in professional psychology.
+The Central Arkansas Psychology Internship Consortium (CAPIC) is a joint program between three cooperating organizations, the University of Central Arkansas Counseling Center (UCACC), the Fowler Institute, and the UCA Department of Psychology and Counseling (DPC), to offer pre-doctoral internship training for qualified students in professional psychology.
 All three organizations share the coordinating roles for providing program administration, supervision, and didactic experiences.

 - University of Central Arkansas Counseling Center (UCACC)